JohnsonDylan/MassQLab/README.md

 >* TOLERANCEPPM: The tolerance for the m/z in parts per million
 >* RTMIN: The minimum value in the retention time range
 >* RTMAX: The maximum value in the retention time range
 >* QC_threshold: The tolerance for validating files versus QC standard(s). ie. 0.2 refers to a 20% threshold.
-(Not required for regular usaged, see "Sytem Suitability" section below)
+(Not required for regular usage, see "System Suitability" section below)

 ## System Suitability
 SpectraSpectre is useful for rapidly validating analytical instrumentation performance by comparing new data versus an established quality control.